Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Missouri Stats and Trends

-- Missouri's games this season have eclipsed the over/under in 75% of its opportunities (six times in eight games with a set point total).
+- Missouri's games this year have gone over the total in six out of eight opportunities (75%).

-- Missouri is 0-8 against the spread and 4-4 overall in games when it scores more than 6.6 points.
+- Missouri is 0-8 against the spread and 4-4 overall in games when it records more than 6.6 points.

-- In games that Missouri picks up more than 227.4 yards, the team is 0-8 against the spread and 4-4 overall.
+- When Missouri piles up more than 227.4 yards, the team is 0-8 against the spread and 4-4 overall.

-- This year the Tigers have eight turnovers, five fewer than the Bulldogs have takeaways (13).
+- This season the Tigers have eight turnovers, five fewer than the Bulldogs have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.